rez-spb/unm/README.md

 UnNoob Me (UNM) — Payday 2 mod for keeping noobs out.
 Based on NGBTO.
 Requires BLT.

 ## Some not so ancient history
 UNM was started as an attempt to expand NGBTO ('Noobs Go Back To Overkill' mod by FishTaco) so that it works on very hard difficulty.
 Later an idea to separate Steam friendlist and whitelist (opposed to blacklist) was born and implemented.
-However, those changes did not receive warm welcome from FishTaco, so I had to work on my own.
+However, those ideas did not receive warm welcome from FishTaco, so I had to work on my own.
 UNM had its first working realization in April 2016, forked from NGBTO R41.

 ## Current situation